Thyme Log or Cheese Ball

 Pre-heat oven to 350 degree.
 Spray and flour pan.

 Why not try it topped with some freshly made whipped cream.
-It's so easy to do and much better for you than the artificial kind sold in your freezer section.

-For a variation: use any of our flavored oatmeals, this is a great recipe for cold winter mornings, this recipe can be mixed up the night before and refrigerated and ready to bake in the morning.
+For a variation: use any of our flavored oatmeal, this is a great recipe for cold winter mornings, this recipe can be mixed up the night before and refrigerated and ready to bake in the morning.

 Castle Creek Farm 529 West Siddonsburg Road Dillsburg, Pa.
 717-432-8449

-1/2 cup (1stick) unsalted butter (at room temp., plus additional for the pan) 1 cup Honey 1cup-canned pumpkin (not pumpkin pie filling) 2 eggs, at room temperature 2 teaspoons lemon juice 1 teaspoon vanilla extract 2 cups all-purpose flour 1/2 teaspoon salt 1 teaspoon baking soda 2 teaspoons Castle Creek Farm Harvest Thyme Spice Dip Mix ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+1cup-canned pumpkin (not pumpkin pie filling) 2 eggs, at room temperature 2 teaspoons lemon juice 1 teaspoon vanilla extract

 Preheat Oven to 350 degrees.
 Generously butter a 9X5 inch metal loaf pan and set aside.